Lional Dalton

-Lional Deshaun "Jellyroll" Dalton (born February 21, 1975) is a former American football defensive tackle.
+Lional Deshaun "Jellyroll" Dalton (born February 21, 1975) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles.

 College career

 After attending Cooley High School, Dalton was a three-year letterman and two-year starter at Eastern Michigan University, where he twice earned All-Mid-American Conference honors and was selected co-Defensive MVP as a senior in 1997.
 He was also selected to play in the Hula Bowl All-Star Game.
 He posted 116 tackles, four sacks, and two forced fumbles in his college career.

 While Eastern Michigan, Dalton became a member of Phi Beta Sigma fraternity (Zeta Epsilon chapter).

 Professional career

-Not selected in the 1998 NFL Draft, Dalton was signed as a free agent by the Baltimore Ravens and played with them through the 2001 season.
+Not selected in the 1998 NFL draft, Dalton was signed as a free agent by the Baltimore Ravens and played with them through the 2001 season.
 He won Super Bowl XXXV with the Baltimore Ravens.
 He then played for the Denver Broncos in 2002, the Washington Redskins in 2003, the Kansas City Chiefs from 2004 to 2006, and the Houston Texans in 2006.